equalitie/Caislean/doc/role-doc/nginx.md

 `option_value` parameters.

-The headers `X-Real-IP` and `X-Forwarded-For` are automatically added and do not have to be add as options.
+The headers `X-Real-IP` and `X-Forwarded-For` are automatically added and do not have to be added as options.

 Example:

     websites:
       - name: "{{server_name}}.{{domain_name}}"
+        cleartext_ports: [ 8080, 8081 ]
       - name: www.otherdomain.com
         aliases:
           - www.otherdomain.org